• Home

 • Productivity.
 Every single component library covers design elements like forms, buttons, and sections.
 As such, you can skip having to design those elements yourself.

 • Latest standards.
-In particular, most modern libraries are developed to have the components compliant with the latest accessibility standards.
+In particular, most modern libraries are developed to have components compliant with the latest accessibility standards.

-As for the potential downside, well, in most cases you’ll be relying on support from the developer/community.
+As for the potential downside, well, in most cases, you’ll be relying on support from the developer/community.
 And, it’s also a bit of a learning curve to master a new library, but definitely small potatoes of a problem in the bigger picture.

 What is a Design System?